menu

 Demographics

-The per capita income in Fort Washakie in 2022 was $17,814, which is low income relative to Wyoming and the nation.
-This equates to an annual income of $71,256 for a family of four.
+The per capita income in Fort Washakie in 2022 was $17,701, which is low income relative to Wyoming and the nation.
+This equates to an annual income of $70,804 for a family of four.
 However, Fort Washakie contains both very wealthy and poor people as well.
+Fort Washakie also has one of the higher rates of people living in poverty in the nation, with 31.19% of its population below the federal poverty line.

 The people who call Fort Washakie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Washakie residents report their race to be Native American, followed by White.
-Important ancestries of people in Fort Washakie include German, Irish, Swedish, Italian, and English.
+Important ancestries of people in Fort Washakie include German, Italian, English, Swedish, and Irish.

 The most common language spoken in Fort Washakie is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Native American languages and Spanish.

 Notable & Unique Neighborhood Characteristics